2021 VIGC Foundation Artisan Items

 These are in addition to the grant partnerships we’ve had with Matr Boomie in India, Sáanii Dahayóógíí in the southerwestern United States, and others.

-If these woman are the boats being lifted by the rising tide that benefits everyone, one can truly see the “lifting” not only in the 5,271 dependents supported by these women artisans but also in the knowledge that the more women are empowered, the closer humanity comes to true balance and harmony.
+If artisan women are the boats being lifted by the rising tide that benefits everyone, one can truly see the “lifting” not only in the 5,271 dependents supported by these women artisans but also in the knowledge that the more women are empowered, the closer humanity comes to true balance and harmony.